hoytech/quadrable/README.md

 This copy-on-write behaviour is why our diagrams have the arrows pointing from parent to child.
 Most descriptions of merkle trees have the arrows pointing the other direction, because that is the direction the hashing is performed (you must hash the children before the parents).
 While this is still of course true in Quadrable, in our case we decided to draw the arrows indicating how the nodes reference each-other.
 This is also the order of traversal when looking up a record.

 Since leaves are never deleted during an update, they can continue to exist in the database even when they are not reachable from any head (version of the database).
 These nodes can be cleaned up with a run of the [garbage collector](#garbage-collection).
-This scans all the trees to find unreachable nodes, and then deletes them.
+This scans all the heads to find unreachable nodes, and then deletes them.

 ### LMDB

-Because traversing Quadrable's tree data-structure requires reading many small records, and these reads cannot be parallelised or pipelined, it is very important to be able to read records quickly and efficiently.
+Because traversing Quadrable's tree data-structure requires reading many small records, and this usually cannot be parallelised or pipelined, it is very important to be able to read records quickly and efficiently.

 Quadrable's C++ implementation uses the [Lightning Memory-mapped Database](https://symas.com/lmdb/).
 LMDB works by memory mapping a file and using the page cache as shared memory between all the processes/threads accessing the database.
 When a node is accessed in the database, no copying or decoding of data needs to happen.
 The node is already "in memory" and in the format needed for the traversal.